 Why a Poop Emoji on the face??

-Lol, Ok not to be a Dick but do you think when she explained her makeup to her friends she was like, I drew shit on my face to create this look. lol, ok-ok
+Lol, Ok not to be a Dick but do you think when she went and explained her makeup to her friends on how she created her look, she was like…

 There is an art that comes from contouring and highlighting but the only time I ever found myself using it on clients was when I appeared on, The View to do a Celebrity look alike transformation on the average woman.